Member Organizations

 International Financial Reporting Standards

-Accordingly, because IFRS Standards are permitted on a voluntary basis and are not required for all publicly accountable entities, the extent of adoption is assessed as Partially Adopted.
+Accordingly, because IFRS Accounting Standards are permitted under a roadmap but are not yet required for all domestic publicly accountable entities in consolidated general purpose financial statements, the extent of adoption is assessed as Partially Adopted.

 Current Status: Partially Adopted